atsss/kitchen_assistant/README.md

-# kitchen_assistant
+# kitchen assistant
 - Kitchen assistant is an AI device, which makes your kitchen interactive

 ## Purpose
 - To prove the concept that kitchen assistant encourage visually impaired people to cook new dishes

+## Goal
+- I can cook stir-fry without visual input in the condition where the ingredients are cut in advance

 ## Why
-- Chances that visually impaired people cook new dishes home are very limited because the ways to share recipe rely on visial input too much
+- Chances that visually impaired people cook new dishes at home are very limited because the ways to share recipes rely on visual input too much

 ## How
-1. Replace the existing ways to share reicpe with voice interface
+1. Replace the existing ways to share recipes with voice interface
-2. Assist the decision by visial inputs with computer vision
+2. Assist the decision by visual inputs with computer vision

 ## Details
-1. Replace the existing ways to share reicpe with voice interface -> TBC
+1. Replace the existing ways to share recipes with voice interface -> TBC
-2. Assist the decision by visial inputs with computer vision -> TBC
+2. Assist the decision by visual inputs with computer vision -> TBC

-## Constrains
+## Constraints
-- Scope the number of recipes, steak
+- Limit recipe to stir-fry
-- Focus more on cooking than organizing cooking are or detecting ingredients
+- Focus more on cooking than organizing the cooking area or detecting ingredients